65,520 children were looked after at 31 March 2011, an increase of 2 per cent on 2010 and the highest number since 1987.

 The vast majority of children looked after in 2011, 74 per cent, were in a foster placement.

-The number of adoptions has continued to fall, with 3,050 looked after children adopted during year ending March 2011, five per cent fewer than in 2010.
+The number of adoptions has continued to fall, with 3,050 looked-after children adopted during year ending March 2011, 5 per cent fewer than in 2010.

-The number of children placed for adoption has also continued to fall, to 2,450, a reduction of two per cent on 2010 and a reduction of 10 per cent on 2007.
+The number of children placed for adoption has also continued to fall, to 2,450, a reduction of 2 per cent on 2010 and a reduction of 10 per cent on 2007.

-The average length of time children waited to be adopted was two years and seven months.
+The average length of time children waited to be adopted was 2 years and 7 months.

 The proportion of care leavers not in education, employment or training has increased from 32 per cent in 2010 to 33 per cent in 2011.